-The purpose of the Antler Records Program is two fold.
+The purpose of the Antler Records Program is two-fold.
 First, because of the increased interest in deer hunting exhibited by sportsmen, it is a means of recognizing outstanding white-tailed deer taken in South Carolina.
 Secondly, it provides management information that allows SCDNR wildlife biologists to identify areas that produce quality deer.
 When particular areas stand out it is important to attempt to recognize the underlying characteristics that produce outstanding animals.

-SCDNR's antler scoring system is the same as that utilized by both the Boone & Crockett and Pope & Young Clubs which are recognized as the national organizations that record exceptional North American big game taken with firearms and archery equipment, respectfully.
+SCDNR's antler measuring system is the same as that utilized by both the Boone & Crockett and Pope & Young Clubs which are recognized as the national organizations that record exceptional North American big game taken with firearms and archery equipment, respectfully.
 The scoring system is based primarily on antler size and symmetry and includes measurements of the main beams, greatest inside spread of the beams, circumference measurements at certain designated locations, and the number and length of the points.
 To be counted as a point, a projection must be at least one inch long and it must be longer than it is wide at its base.

 Deductions are made for points that arise abnormally from the main beams or from other points and for symmetrical differences between corresponding measurements on the right and left antlers.
 For non-typical antlers, abnormal points are added to the score rather than being deducted as in the typical category.
 A set of antlers is classified as typical or non-typical based on its general conformation, the number of abnormal points, and a determination as to whether it will rank higher in the typical or non-typical category.
 Current minimum scores for the South Carolina Antler Records List are 125 typical points and 145 non-typical points.
-All antlers must undergo a minimum 60-day drying period before they can be officially measured and a fair-chase statement must be signed for all hunter killed deer.
+All antlers must undergo a minimum 60-day drying period before they can be officially measured, and a fair-chase statement must be signed for all hunter killed deer.
 If a set of antlers meets the minimum score the record is added to the list and a certificate is issued recognizing the outstanding white-tailed deer taken in South Carolina.

 The South Carolina Antler Records List is continually undergoing revisions and editing.
 However, due to the size and nature of the list mistakes are inevitable.
 If you become aware of mistakes associated with the records list please contact Antler Records, P.O.
 Box 167 Columbia, SC 29202 in writing.
 Proposed corrections will be considered after reviewing the original score sheet that is on file.